-- 9.6.1 The Operating Company shall use the Queensferry Crossing weigh-in-motion system, which is a part of the Structural Health Monitoring System, to check the gross weights and axle loads of a representative ten per cent sample of all abnormal indivisible load transits with a gross vehicle weight greater than eighty (80) tonnes to verify that the weights given in the hauliers' submissions are within acceptable limits. - 9.6.2 The Operating Company shall submit the results of these checks in the form of reports to the Director on a bi-annual basis, commencing six (6) months after Commencement of Service Date.
+- 9.6.1 The Operating Company shall use the Queensferry Crossing weigh-in-motion system, which is a part of the Structural Health Monitoring System, to monitor the gross weights and axle loads of all abnormal indivisible load transits with a gross vehicle weight greater than eighty (80) tonnes to establish if the numbers and weights of such vehicles are in line with expectations based on hauliers' notifications. - 9.6.2 The Operating Company shall submit the results of this monitoring in the form of reports to the Director on a bi-annual basis, commencing six (6) months after Commencement of Service Date.
 Where a vehicle is reported by the Structural Health Monitoring System to be overweight by more than ten per cent, a notification to the Director shall be sent by the Operating Company to the Director no later than five (5) Working Days after the abnormal indivisible load transit has taken place.